 This idea is based on an understanding that it is undeniable that computers are good, and even better than humans, at doing many tasks.
 One specific task at which computers are especially good is data-analyzing and applying specific actions to the output of their data-analyzation.
 In fact, things like advertising or political messaging which, at their core, depend on aggregation of data and taking action based on those calculations, are already better performed (at least in some instances) by computer-driven processes than by humans.

 The question, then, is now that Web 3.0, and machine-based decision-making is here, what are the implications for the construction industry, and specifically, for financial and credit managers.
 Because some of the most core functions of Construction Finance Managers (CFMs) are data-heavy, these functions are likely functions at which computer driven artificial intelligence and decision making could excel.
-CFMs are, at least partially, and whether admittedly or not, in the data business – and the data business is in a computer’s wheelhouse.
+CFMs are, like it or not, in the data business – and the data business is in a computer’s wheelhouse.
 Construction technology companies know this and have created tools that enable construction companies to use data to automate inefficient processes.